GLOBAL MARKETS-Euro surge to two-year high prompts stocks pause

 By Patrick Graham

-LONDON, July 21 (Reuters) - The euro's surge to an almost two-year high dominated financial markets on Friday, with worries over the impact on growth helping push Europe's major stock exchanges lower.
+LONDON, July 21 (Reuters) - The euro’s surge to an almost two-year high dominated financial markets on Friday, with most major stock exchanges consolidating after a second strong week of gains while those in mainland Europe dipped.

-Wall Street was also set to open slightly lower and oil prices dipped, taking the shine off a second week running of gains for global stock indices.

-But the euro was riding high as concerns over probes into U.S. President Donald Trump's affairs weakened the dollar and investors jumped on signs the European Central Bank is still moving towards tighter policy, even if cautiously.

 Investors seem largely to have got over a period of jitters spurred by concerns over the pace of U.S. economic growth and signs that several of the world's major central banks were determined to tighten monetary policy soon.

-But the rally is not quite as convincing as at some points over the past year.

-The FTSE index of major European stocks fell around half a percent while Frankfurt and Paris fell by almost 1 percent.
+The euro gained around 0.2 percent on the day in morning trade in Europe, hitting an almost two-year high of $1.1676.

+Signs of steady global growth, which have prompted the ECB and a couple of other major central banks to signal future tightening since last month, have kept the world's shares on firm footing.

-In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan, which has gained about 5 percent in the past two weeks, eased 0.2 percent, dragged down by falling materials and financial shares.
+In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan, which has gained about 5 percent in the past two weeks, eased 0.2 percent, dragged down by a fall in material and financial shares.

 Japan's Nikkei dropped 0.2 percent.